Bill Stormont: Military career

 Stormont enlisted in the New Zealand Defence Force on 11 May 1917 aged 18 using a false birthdate (25/4/1897).
 At the time, recruits were required to be 19 to be posted overseas.
 He was meant to travel on ship 93, the Corinthic, but was AWOL at departure.
 His war record contains details of his court marshal and disciplinary record.
-He retrained as a Machine Gunner and traveled to the United Kingdom on 31 December 1917 on ship 99, the Athenic.
+He retrained as a Machine Gunner and travelled to the United Kingdom on 31 December 1917 on ship 99, the Athenic.
 He was hospitalized on arrival with Influenza for 5 days in early April 1918 and did not travel to France until June 1918.
 His war record also lists hospitalization for bunions in December 1918.

 Later Years and Death

 He returned to play rugby league for Marist in 1920, later becoming the club captain.
-Stormont died from rheumatic heart disease on June 4, 1925 after a long battle with illness aged 26.
+Stormont died from rheumatic heart disease on 4 June 1925 after a long battle with illness aged 26.
 The William Stormont Memorial Shield was presented to the Auckland Rugby League by the Stormont family.
 That same year, Ponsonby defeated City 35-3 to become the first holder of the Stormont Shield.